kgateway-dev/kgateway.io/content/docs/resiliency/retry.md

 ---
 title: Retries
 weight: 10
-description: Specify the number of times and duration you want Gloo Gateway to try a connection to an unresponsive upstream service.
+description: Specify the number of times and duration you want {{< reuse "docs/snippets/product-name.md" >}} to try a connection to an unresponsive upstream service.
 ---

-Specify the number of times and duration you want Gloo Gateway to try a connection to an unresponsive upstream service.
+Specify the number of times and duration you want {{< reuse "docs/snippets/product-name.md" >}} to try a connection to an unresponsive upstream service.

 ## About retries